 The RM hires a pest control officer to conduct farm site inspections.

 If you are an agricultural or rural resident, you may be able to receive bait from the municipality at no charge.
-When receiving bait, you will be expected to meet the following conditions:
+When receiving bait, you will be required to agree to the following conditions:

 If you would like bait for rats or gophers, please contact the RM Office at (306) 771-2522 or visit the office at 100 Hutchence Rd., Emerald Park, SK, S4L 1C6.